-We have an hourly fee, with more hours purchased the less the fee per hour.
+We have an hourly fee.
 OR we can price on a per project basis (or a capped, not to exceed $ basis) with further discussion with the client.

 How did you get started doing this type of work?

 We started this business in 2013.
 Over time we have developed partnerships with other Dallas providers - elder law attorneys, senior realtors, geriatric care managers and certified senior advisors, to name a few.